shield-xrpfinance/shieldfinance/docs/README.md

 # XRP Liquid Staking Protocol Documentation

-Welcome to the Shield Finance documentation.
+Welcome to the Shield Yield Vaults documentation.
 This comprehensive guide covers everything you need to know about using our XRP liquid staking platform.

 ## Table of Contents